In this step you will identify one or more commitments that compete with the commitment with which you started.

 I am committed to maintaining a competent image

 So reflect on the fears that you identified in step 3.
-Is there one, or maybe two, overarching commitment that is determining all, or some of, the actions you identified in step 2.
+Is there one, or maybe two, overarching commitments that is determining all, or some of, the actions you identified in step 2.